Kikobeats/js-mythbusters/workflow/lookup-table.md

 ## Caveats

-Although is more readable, using a lookup table isn't always better.
+Although it is more readable, using a lookup table isn't always better.
 The cost of creating the lookup table could be higher than using a set of `if`/`else` statements.
 So, it depends on your code:

 - If you have to handle a small set of conditions (maybe less than 3) or the code runtime life is short, use `if`/`else`.
 - In other cases, use a lookup table.